Explainable and externally validated machine learning for neurocognitive diagnosis via electrocardiograms: Results

+Comprehensively outlined by \cite{vancalster2024performanceevaluationpredictiveai}, assessing the predictive performance of AI algorithms in medicine has to cover several different categories, most notably, discrimination, clinical utility.
+We assess discimination in terms of receiver operating curves/AUROC scores, calibration through calibration plots and clinical utility through decision curve analysis/net benefit \cite{vickers2006decision}.
+This is complemented through an explainability analysis by means of SHAP values.
+We showcase each of the four categories as columns in Figure~\ref{fig:results}.

-Table \ref{tab:aurocs} presents the predictive performance of our model for various neuropsychiatric conditions, evaluated using AUROC scores on both internal (MIMIC-IV) and external (ECG-View) test sets.
+The first column in Figure~\ref{fig:results} presents the predictive performance of our model for various neurocognitive disorders, evaluated using AUROC scores on both internal (MIMIC-IV) and external (ECG-View) test sets.
 The 95\% prediction intervals offer insight into the reliability of these scores.
-Additionally, the class prevalence for each condition within its respective dataset is provided, offering context on the population distribution.
+Additionally, the class prevalence for each condition within its respective dataset is provided, offering context on the population distribution and demostrating predictive performance robustness due to their prevalence missmatch.
 In the MIMIC-IV cohort, prevalences range from 0.5\% to 3.41\%, while the ECG-View cohort exhibits much lower prevalences, from 0.05\% to 0.21\%.

-Significantly, the conditions with the highest predictive performance in the neurological group include G30: Alzheimer's, with an internal AUROC of 0.8134 (95\% CI: 0.8124–0.8140) and an external AUROC of 0.8678 (95\% CI: 0.8676–0.8682).
-For the psychiatric group, F03: Unspecified dementia achieved an internal AUROC of 0.8490 (95\% CI: 0.8482–0.8490) and an external AUROC of 0.8620 (95\% CI: 0.8610–0.8624).
-These findings highlight the reliability of our model in predicting neuropsychiatric conditions, despite differences in prevalence across datasets.
+Significantly, the disorders with the highest predictive performance in the is F03: Dementia, with an internal AUROC of 0.848 (95\% CI: 0.848–0.848) and an external AUROC of 0.865 (0.864-0.965), followed by G30: Alzheimer's, with an internal AUROC of 0.809 (95\% CI: 0.808–0.810) and an external AUROC of 0.863 (95\% CI: 0.863–0.864).
+These findings highlight the reliability of our model in predicting neurocognitive disorders, despite differences in prevalence across datasets.